ahmedhiyba11/MSLIST/README.md

 ---

 ## 🧠 How AI Recommendation Works
 MS List uses **text-embedding vectors** generated from each show's:
-- title
 - description
-- summary
-These vectors are compared using cosine similarity to find the closest matches.
+These vector are compared using cosine similarity to find the closest matches.
 This gives Netflix-style AI recommendations without training a model.

 ---